 Many medicines seem to be related to bone fractures or to bone thinning (osteoporosis) that can lead to fractures.
 These medicines include:

-- Corticosteroids, used to treat conditions such as
+- Corticosteroid medicines, used to treat conditions such as

 chronic obstructive pulmonary disease (COPD).
 If used

-for a period of 6 months or longer, corticosteroids can lead to
+for a period of 6 months or longer, they can lead to

 - Thyroid replacement medicine, if

 the dose is more than the body needs.
 This should be monitored by checking the

 level of thyroid-stimulating hormone (TSH) at least every year.

 - Antiseizure medicines, such as carbamazepine or phenytoin.

 - Heparin, a blood thinner, if used for a long

 - Depo-Provera, a birth control medicine given by injection, if